 BRIDGE Magazine (U.K.), which ceased publication with the December 2017 issue, was the world’s oldest bridge magazine, having begun publication in 1926.
 In 2011, the magazine went from a printed to an online format.
-The magazine’s editor, Mark Horton, and its jack-of-all-trades, Ron Tacchi, have begun publishing “A NEW BRIDGE MAGAZINE” online.
-The new magazine is currently offered free of charge.
-To receive notification each time the new magazine is published, go to www.newbridgemag.com and register
+The magazine’s editor, Mark Horton, and its jack-of-all-trades, Ron Tacchi, began publishing “A NEW BRIDGE MAGAZINE” online.
+The New Bridge Magazine was offered free of charge.
+After 26 issues the magazine closed and Horton moved on to be Chief Editor of BeBridge (see link above) For now you can read the issues in an archive at www.newbridgemag.com.

 The Bridge World

 Also one of the oldest bridge publications, TBW was established in 1929 by Ely Culbertson and continues to be one of the authoritative magazines on the game.
 Find their store here, order back issues or subscribe.
 The Bridge World Editorial Staff: Jeff Rubens, Phillip Alder, Kit Woolsey, Michael Becker, David Berkowitz, Augie Boehm, Bart Bramley, Larry Cohen, Mark Feldman, Fred Gitelman, Eddie Kantar, Danny Kleinman, Ron Klinger, Eric Kokish, Beverly Kraft and Bobby Wolff.

 IMP Bridge Magazine is aimed at Dutch bridge players, so we should note that the entire magazine is in Dutch.

 Australian Bridge Magazine, published monthly, represents bridge players in Australia, though readers elsewhere will still get a lot out of their tournament coverage and columns.
 You can also subscribe to their Novice edition, aimed at newer players.